deepomicslab/crux/docs/theme.md

 ## Themes

 Oviz has an extendable theming system.
 A **theme** comprises a set of named _colors_ and _color schemes_.
-Named colors can be referenced freely in the template, while some of them are also used as default fill or stroke color for components.
+Named colors can be referenced by their name in the template, while some of them are also used as default fill or stroke color for components.
 Color schemes are simply arrays of colors that can be either used as primary colors for individual components or mapped to data categories.

 The following example uses the default color scheme of the default theme: